JM181998/JM181998/README.md

 # 👋 Hi there!
-I'm Juanma Fuentes
+I'm Juanma

 🎯 **Data Scientist & Data Analyst** | Passionate about turning data into real-world solutions.